Nukskahtowin • Meeting Place

 2021 Schedule

-If you do not have an AU Account, please click on the “Access to Online Bannock and a Movie here” button, then click on the “Create new account” button (at the bottom of the sign-up page) and create a username and password.
+Please click on the “Access to Online Bannock and a Movie here” button, then click on the “Create new account” button (at the bottom of the sign-up page) and create a username and password.
 After that, go back to “Access to Online Bannock and a Movie here” button and click the “Enrol me” button.

 Access to Online Bannock and a Movie here!